Valuation theory of exponential Hardy fields II: Principal parts of germs in the Hardy field of o-minimal exponential expansions of the reals: Some preliminaries

-\ Throughout this section, we will assume that $T$ is the theory of a polynomially bounded o-minimal expansion ${\cal P}$ of the ordered field of real numbers by real-valued functions.
+Throughout this paper, we will assume that $T$ is the theory of a polynomially bounded o-minimal expansion ${\cal P}$ of the ordered field of real numbers by real-valued functions.
 Further, we assume that $T$ defines the restricted exp and log.
-Then also $T(\exp)$ is o-minimal (cf.\ [D--S2]).
+Then also $T(\exp)$ is o-minimal (cf.\ \cite{[D--S2]}).
 Here, $T(\exp)$ denotes the theory of the expansion $({\cal P},\exp)$ where $\exp$ is the un-restricted real exponential function.